IrfanBaqui/apijam/Labs/Appendix/API Security - Multiple Authentication Schemes/README.md

 * Basic Auth token: **YWxpY2U6dGVzdFBhc3N3b3Jk**

-  * This token was created following the [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) standard from the credentials **alice:testPassword**, which have been pre-configured in Apigee
+  * This token was created following the [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) standard, and is the base64 encoded representation of the credential set **alice:testPassword**, which has been pre-configured in Apigee

 Go back to the REST Client, modify the body to use **Drugs1**, and add the **Authorization** header with value **Basic YWxpY2U6dGVzdFBhc3N3b3Jk**